We are the first-prize winner of the “Einstein Doctoral Programme 2017–2019” competition for the best doctoral programs at Berlin universities!

 - Mentoring program, coaching, and counseling,

-- Partnerships with several international universities that are maintained for research and training exchange, joint conferences, and lab rotations.
+- Partnerships with regional and international universities that are maintained for research and training exchange, joint conferences and workshops, and lab rotations,

-... all of which lead to successful Alumni careers!
+... all of which leads to successful alumni careers.

 How to apply